dswann101164/azure-noob-blog/posts/2025-11-18-gartner-ai-forecast-azure-admin.md

 cover: "/static/images/hero/ai-future-of-azure-admin.png"
 hub: ai
 ---

+This guide is part of our [AI-Assisted Azure Operations hub](/hub/ai/) exploring how AI tools transform cloud administration and productivity workflows.
 # Gartner’s AI Forecast for 2030: What It Really Means for Azure Admins

 Gartner recently released new research about how AI will reshape IT work by 2030.